seantfish/BobVLM/README.md

 ## Model Shortcomings 🥲
 1. Training Data (coco mainly).
 The model was train on mainly coco images.
 Therefore the model thrives with scenes rather than close up images or animations
 2. Question Answering: Question answering is just okay.
-Its not the most accurate
+Its not the most detailed

 ## Installation 🔧